sudheerj/javascript-interview-questions/README.md

      console.log(element);
      ```

-     It prints the HTML element in the console
+     It prints the HTML element in the console,

      ![Screenshot](images/console-html.png)

      **[⬆ Back to Top](#table-of-contents)**